changeworld/azure-docs.pl-pl/articles/service-bus-messaging/service-bus-amqp-request-response.md

 ```

-### <a name="create-link-for-receiving-responses"></a>Utwórz link do odbierania odpowiedzi
+### <a name="create-link-for-receiving-responses"></a>Tworzenie łącza do odbierania odpowiedzi

-Tworzy link do odbierania odpowiedzi z węzła zarządzania.
+Tworzy łącze do odbierania odpowiedzi z węzła zarządzania.

 ```
 responseLink = session.attach(